Foxholes

 A 'T' shaped slit trench with a .30 cal placed on the top.

-Left - A less temporary foxhole requires more shelter, this soldier has constructive a cover using half of a pup tent.
+Left - A less temporary foxhole requires more shelter.
+This soldier has constructive a cover using half of a pup tent.
 I dread to think of the condition inside that hole, seeing as there is a lake forming right in front of him!
+Note the entrenching tools used as tent poles!

 Ration cans are to be seen in various locations, as well as an M1A1 Bazooka!
-An interesting photo with lots of the day to day objects that are weirdly seldom seen in photos.
+An interesting photo with lots of the day-to-day objects that are weirdly seldom seen in photos.

 A .50 cal position being started.
 The gun is set up first, with the ammo boxes ready to hand in the photo.